 While fencing can keep nosey neighbours at bay at the ground level, adding sails on top is an ideal way to create a more private space.
 As they’re not permanent, you don’t require planning permission.

 While privacy sails are a fairly new idea, you can buy them in a wide range of sizes, shapes, and colours.
 Typically, they are mounted on frames that can be moved or come with hardware that lets you attach them to buildings, poles, or trees.

 Fence yourself in

 It’s easy to bring existing fencing back to life with a new coat of paint or by planting some climbers.
-If you don’t have fencing, you’ll need to check with your local planning authority to see if any restrictions are in place.
-As garden privacy ideas go, fencing is a superb option.
+If you don’t have fencing, you’ll need to check with your local planning authority as there might be restrictions in place.

 Adding your own fencing is simple and is a DIY staple.
 You can make your own fencing with pressure-treated timber (which has been impregnated with preservative).
 Fencing looks better when aged, so either leave it a few years or finish with a lighter shade of paint.